madhumitha-b/react_project/README.md

 3)Submit a pull request from your forked repository to the main repository.

 ## Credits
-This app was developed by [Your Name] as part of a [course/project/job/etc.].
+This app was developed by Madhumitha B as part of react project workshop.
 Feel free to use and modify the code as needed.

 ## License
 This project is licensed under the MIT License.